Science Café at EKA

 This September, the University of Primorska welcomes young researchers and PhD students in the field of heritage from the Transform4Europe alliance to take part in an engaging two-day Matchmaking Event designed to spark collaboration and new ideas.

-Topic: Heritage – Research and practices in a rapidly changing world
+Topic: Heritage – Research and practices in a rapidly changing world.
+See the full Programme.

 When: September 4th to 5th